Optimal stopping under adverse nonlinear expectation and related games: Main results

-Of course, weak compactness in~(iii) refers to the topology induced by the continuous bounded functions, and a similar identity as in (ii) holds for the value functions at positive times (cf.\ Lemma~\ref{le:existenceOfValue}).
-The proof of the theorem is stated in Section~\ref{se:proofs}.
-We mention the following variant of Theorem~\ref{th:optimal}(i) where the stopping times are restricted to take values in a discrete set $\T$; in this case, Assumption~\ref{as:integrability} is unnecessary.
+Of course, weak compactness in~(iii) refers to the topology induced by the continuous bounded functions, and a similar identity as in (ii) holds for the value functions at positive times (cf. Lemma~\ref {leexistenceOfValue}).
+The proof of the theorem is stated in Section~\ref{seproofs}.
+We mention the following variant of Theorem~\ref{thoptimal}(i) where the stopping times are restricted to take values in a discrete set $\T$; in this case, Assumption~\ref {asintegrability} is unnecessary.
 The proof is again deferred to the subsequent section.

-\begin{remark} Let Assumptions~\ref{as:XunifCont} and~\ref{as:EunifCont} hold.
-Let $\T=\{t_0,t_1,\dots,t_n\}$, where $n\in\N$ and $t_0<t_1<\dots <t_n=T$, and consider the obvious corresponding notions like $\cT_t(\T)=\{\tau\in\cT_t:\, \tau(\cdot)\in \T\}$ and $Y_t=\inf_{\tau\in\cT_t(\T)} \cE_t(X_\tau)$.
+\begin{remark} Let Assumptions~\ref{asXunifCont} and~\ref{asEunifCont} hold.
+Let $\T=\{t_0,t_1,\ldots,t_n\}$, where $n\in\N$ and $t_0<t_1<\cdots <t_n=T$, and consider the obvious corresponding notions like $\cT_t(\T)=\{\tau\in\cT_t\dvtx \tau(\cdot)\in\T\}$ and $Y_t=\inf_{\tau\in\cT_t(\T)} \cE_t(X_\tau)$.
 Then $Y$ satisfies the backward recursion

-and $\tau^*:=\inf\{t\in\T:\, Y_t=X_t\}$ satisfies $\cE(X_{\tau^*})=\inf_{\tau\in\cT(\T)} \cE(X_\tau)$. \end{remark}
+and $\tau^*:=\inf\{t\in\T\dvtx Y_t=X_t\}$ satisfies $\cE(X_{\tau ^*})=\inf_{\tau\in\cT(\T)} \cE(X_\tau)$. \end{remark}

-\subsection{Sufficient Conditions for the Main Assumptions}
+\subsection{Sufficient conditions for the main assumptions}

 In the remainder of this section, we discuss the conditions of the theorem.
-Assumption~\ref{as:XunifCont} is clearly satisfied when $X_t=f(B_t)$ for a bounded, uniformly continuous function $f$.
-The following shows that Assumption~\ref{as:EunifCont} is trivially satisfied, e.g., for the $G$-expectation of Example~\ref{ex:Gexp} (a nontrivial situation is discussed in Example~\ref{ex:controlledSDE}).
+Assumption~\ref{asXunifCont} is clearly satisfied when $X_t=f(B_t)$ for a bounded, uniformly continuous function $f$.
+The following shows that Assumption~\ref{asEunifCont} is trivially satisfied, for example, for the \mbox{$G$-}expectation of Example~\ref {exGexp} (a nontrivial situation is discussed in Example~\ref {excontrolledSDE}).

 \begin{remark} Assume that $\cP(t,\omega)$ does not depend on $\omega$, for all $t\in[0,T]$.
-Then Assumption~\ref{as:XunifCont} implies Assumption~\ref{as:EunifCont}. \end{remark}
+Then Assumption~\ref{asXunifCont} implies Assumption~\ref{asEunifCont}. \end{remark}